swarm-game/swarm/TUTORIAL.md

 One thing we could do at this point is to `view crasher`.
-However, it will probably become a bit more difficult to use the `view` command in future versions of the game, and in any case, what if we didn't have a referenceto the robot that crashed?
+However, it will probably become a bit more difficult to use the `view` command in future versions of the game, and in any case, what if we didn't have a reference to the robot that crashed?
 Fortunately, there is something else we can do: send out another robot to `salvage` the crashed robot.